ansible/creator-ee/README.md

-# Ansible Navigator Demo EE
+# Ansible Devtools Demo EE

 ## Regenerating the build context with podman: